The Venice Simplon Orient Express at Calais

 Historic compartments - authentic, see car layout

-VSOE also own two earlier 1927-built S-series cars with less fancy woodwork and slightly smaller compartments.
-One was gutted in 2018 to create Belmond's modern Suites & Grand Suites, the other S-series may still be in use, used for solo travellers.
+VSOE also own two earlier 1927-built S-series cars which had less fancy woodwork and slightly smaller compartments, but they were both gutted in 2018 to create Belmond's modern Suites & Grand Suites.
 In the 1930s, the Calais-Istanbul sleeping car & Calais-Athens sleeping-car of the Simplon Orient Express would normally have been an S-type.

 Sleeper facilities: Each historic compartment has a large sofa convertible to an upper and lower berth at night, a footstool, small folding table.
 There's a broad luggage rack towards the ceiling capable of taking fairly large items.
 In a corner (either by the door or the window), two doors open to reveal a washstand with soap, towels, flannels and hot & cold water.
 Mineral water, slippers & dressing gown are provided, and (a modern addition) there are two plug sockets of the normal 2-pin European type.
-Authentic 1920s sleeping-cars don't have showers or air-conditioning, but you can wind the window as far down as you like, great for reflection-free photos of the scenery.
+Authentic 1920s sleeping-cars don't have en suite toilets or showers, they also didn't have air-conditioning, but this has now been fitted.
+You can still wind the window down, great for reflection-free photos of the scenery.

 LX-type sleeping-car of the Venice Simplon Orient Express train boarding at Calais